Category: Portrait Of An Adoption

 Of Struggling With Labels

+Collected in The Smudged Hyphen (2026).
 “I don’t like my fake name” muttered Ammu, my first daughter.
 I was bent over the stove tossing rice noodles in a base of lemon and sesame oil.
 The heady aroma of tempered mustard and curry leaves almost made me miss the statement.
-A part of me always attuned to disturbances in the air peaked…
+A part of me always attuned…